RetroAchievements/api-js/README.md

 - [`getActiveClaims()`](https://api-docs.retroachievements.org/v1/get-active-claims.html) - Get all active set claims on the site.
 - [`getClaims()`](https://api-docs.retroachievements.org/v1/get-claims.html) - Get all claims of other kinds on the site.
+- [`getRecentGameAwards()`](https://api-docs.retroachievements.org/v1/get-recent-game-awards.html) - Get all recent mastery, completion, and beaten awards earned on the site.
 - [`getTopTenUsers()`](https://api-docs.retroachievements.org/v1/get-top-ten-users.html) - Get the list of top ten points earners.

 ### Event